-California State University Fresno named Kevin S. Cooper, a business student who was a member of the Bulldog football team, as 2006 President Medalist.
-Cooper, who represents the Craig School of Business, earned his B.S. in business administration, finance option.
-He competed his studies in three years with a 4.0 grade-point average.
-As a member of the Bulldog football team, he was the top academic performer and was named to the Academic All-WAC team for the 2004 season.
-A frequent volunteer at Children's Hospital Central California, Cooper also conducted a marketing and recruitment campaign for the Boys2Men/Girls2Women Foundation.
+California State University Fresno named Melissa Freeman, a business student, as 2010 President Medalist.
+Freeman, who represents the Craig School of Business, completed her bachelor's degrees in international business and in linguistics with a 3.985 GPA.

+A Craig Honors student and a McNair Scholar, Freeman has participated in many volunteer activities on campus and in the community, including assisting the centennial director in planning activities for Fresno State's centennial year.
+Freeman is the fundraising director for the American Humanics Student Association.

 The President's Medal winner, one of two that designate the university's top students, is selected from the nine undergraduate Dean's Medalists who represent the academic colleges and schools and the Division of Student Affairs.